 Have you ever finished watching a movie unable to move from your seat to switch off the credits because you’re still so wrapped up in what you’ve just seen?
-Some movies, especially the inspirational or self care movies are so powerful and manage to connect to us in such a way that they stay with us forever and sometimes they can even impact how we live our lives.
-Here are five of my favourite films that will either challenge, motivate, inspire or move you.
+Some movies, especially self-care movies are so powerful and manage to connect to us in such a way that they stay with us forever, and sometimes they can even impact how we live our lives.
+Here are five of my favorite inspirational films that will either challenge, motivate, or move you.

 The Devil Wears Prada